 Starbreeze Studios' financial issues are widely known by now and they have started selling assets to keep afloat as long as possible.
 Rockstar Games took the first bite and bought the company's India-based studio Dhruva Interactive.

 Starbreeze Studios have been struggling for a while now.
-The issues kicked off with the failure of Overkill's The Walking Dead and continued through the legal issues certain key people within Starbreeze had that resulted in a raid on the studio's offices .
+The issues kicked off with the failure of Overkill's The Walking Dead and continued through the legal issues certain key people within Starbreeze had that resulted in a .

 It was recently made public that Starbreeze is grasping at straws to survive until the end of the year and one of the ways to manage that is selling off the company's assets.